 Safety and Crime Prevention

-- The Appalachian Trail (A.T.) is safer than most places, it is not immune from crime or insulated against the problems of larger society.
+While the Appalachian Trail (A.T.) is safer than most places, it is not immune from crime or insulated against the problems of the larger society.

 - Stay aware of your surroundings: where you are, what you are doing, and who’s around.

 - If your safety is threatened, call 9-1-1 or 1-866-677-6677.